hyperledger/caliper/docs/v0.3.2/benchmark_fabric_tutorial.md

 - Name - the round name from the benchmark configuration file
 - Succ/Fail - the number of successful/failing transactions
 - Send Rate - the rate at which caliper issued the transactions
-- Latency (max/min/avg) - statistics relating to the time taken in seconds between issuing a transaction and recieving a response
+- Latency (max/min/avg) - statistics relating to the time taken in seconds between issuing a transaction and receiving a response
 - Throughput - the average number of transactions processed per second

 You have successfully benchmarked a smart contract.
 You can repeat the test varying the benchmark parameters.
 For the full set of parameters you can see the [Caliper Documentation](https://hyperledger.github.io/caliper/)